zealotous/aiopylimit/README.md

 # pylimit
-Rate limiting library for python using Redis
+Rate limiting library for python using Redis and leaky bucket algorithm

 # Prerequisites
 This library makes use of Redis and needs it as a prerequisite.
 Redis sentinel is also supported.